Advertiser Disclosure

 Hot Tip:

 Keep in mind that debit cards usually don’t offer the same purchase protections as credit cards.
-If you plan to apply for Southwest’s new debit card when it becomes available, consider pairing it with a travel rewards credit card for larger purchases or travel protections.
+If you plan to apply for Southwest’s new debit card, consider pairing it with a travel rewards credit card for larger purchases or travel protections.

 Final Thoughts